NEWS AND SPECIAL EVENTS

 September 7-11, 1997: 214th ACS National Meeting

-March 29 - April 2, 1998: Dallas for the ACS Meeting.
+March 29 - April 2, 1998: Dallas for the Meeting.
 Here's our list of talks and posters.
 Group Photos here!

 June of 1998 - to Florence for CIMTEC '98 - the World Ceramics Congress and Forum on New Materials.
 A. R. Barron, Rhonda Callender,and Chris Jones were in attendance.
 And along the way, group members visited Oxford!
 This turned into the to Barron Group European Tour!!
 England Photos.Italy Photos are here.